qursa-uc3m/libcoap-pqc-bench/README.md

 pip install --no-cache-dir -r ./requirements_installation/requirements.txt
 ```

-*Remark*: To perform the CPU cycles count in raspberry-pi without relying on perf (not recommended at this point), the instructions described in [this site](https://matthewarcus.wordpress.com/2018/01/27/using-the-cycle-counter-registers-on-the-raspberry-pi-3/) must be followed.
-Note that some modifications may be necessary due to particularities
-of the raspberry-pi being used.
-In the raspberry-pi used for our experiments the following commands must be run every time it is rebooted:
+*Remark*: To perform the CPU cycles count in Raspberry Pi without relying on perf (not recommended at this point), the instructions described in [this site](https://matthewarcus.wordpress.com/2018/01/27/using-the-cycle-counter-registers-on-the-raspberry-pi-3/) must be followed.
+Note that some modifications may be necessary due to particularities of the Raspberry Pi being used.
+In the Raspberry Pi used for our experiments the following commands must be run every time it is rebooted:

 ```bash
 cd enable_ccr_2024